What CAN You Eat??

-Though, I CAN have yogurt, some cheeses (mainly hard cheddar's) and frozen yogurt.
+Though, I CAN have yogurt, some cheeses (mainly hard cheddar's), and frozen yogurt.

-I do my best to avoid fiber as it causes me to go to the bathroom because of lack of large intestine.
+I do my best to avoid fiber as it causes me to go to the bathroom because of a lack of large intestine.

-I kept track of the time I ate or drank, what I ate or drank, when I went to the bathroom and type of bowel movement (watery, semi formed, etc.), as well as if there was gas or blood.
+I kept track of the time I ate or drank, what I ate or drank when I went to the bathroom, and type of bowel movement (watery, semi-formed, etc.), as well as if there was gas or blood.